raj161100/AI-project/README.md

 Thank you.

+Codes Included:
-Code of Book selection through corelation: Rithwik Raj 11805228
+Code of Book selection through corelation
-Code for the Pearson matrix amd rating: Naveen Kumar 11802980
+Code for the Pearson matrix amd rating
-Code for the layout and selection of books : Vineeth Reddy 11802866
+Code for the layout and selection of books